Mistakes cost big money.

 It’s also possible to exploit gaps in operating systems and software by using carefully targeted malware.
 This can include spyware, which logs keystrokes and therefore takes all the guesswork out of obtaining passwords.
 For that reason, it’s vital that you regularly scan systems for unusual software and keep things up to date when it comes to operating systems.

 Stopping data breaches is difficult because accidents happen – and there are plenty of bad guys out there.
-But you can reduce the likelihood of them happening by following good practice that makes the chance of it happening smaller.
+But you can reduce the likelihood of them happening by following good practices or using personal data protection services such as .